 Want Not, Waste Not: The History, Culture, and Politics of LEFTOVERS

 Dr. Janet Beizer, C. Douglas Dillon Professor of the Civilization of France at Harvard University, will deliver a public lecture and act as a film discussant on the literature, history, and culture of leftover food, the topic of her current book project.
 Her research on eating practices in nineteenth-century Paris, and in particular on the re-selling of rich people’s leftovers to the poor, brings together urban history and the socioeconomics of food in fascinating ways that are relevant to contemporary questions of food insecurity.
-Her lecture will be followed by a “scrappy” potluck dinner and panel discussion with Dr. Robert W. Kahle, Interim Director, Joseph P. Riley, Jr. Center for Livable Communities at the College of Charleston, and a staff member from Feeding the Carolinas, the umbrella organization for North and South Carolina food banks which collect surplus and potentially throwaway food to nourish underserved and homeless populations.
+Her lecture will be followed by a “scrappy” dinner and panel discussion with Dr. Robert W. Kahle, Joseph P. Riley, Jr. Center for Livable Communities at the College of Charleston, Margaret Grant, CofC Alumna and Director of Food Strategy at the Lowcountry Food Bank, and Mike Darrow, Executive Director of Feeding the Carolinas, the umbrella organization for North and South Carolina food banks which collect surplus and potentially throwaway food to nourish underserved and homeless populations.

-On the second day of her visit, Dr. Beizer will lead an informal discussion following the public screening of Agnès Varda’s film The Gleaners and I, which is a French documentary (with English subtitles) about modern practices of gleaning, or collecting various sorts of leftovers.
+On the second day of her visit, Dr. Beizer will lead an informal discussion with Dr. Lauren Ravalico (Assistant Professor of French) following the public screening of Agnès Varda’s film The Gleaners and I, which is a French documentary (with English subtitles) about modern practices of gleaning, or collecting various sorts of leftovers.

 Chocolate Grand Finale!

-Public lecture, film screening of Like Water for Chocolate, and chocolate party Dr. Carla Martin, Founder and Executive Director of the Fine Cacao and Chocolate Institute (FCCI) and Lecturer in the Department of African and African American Studies at Harvard University on the Global History of Chocolate.
-Her visit will coincide with a showing of the Spanish-language film Like Water for Chocolate (followed by discussion with Spanish professors Silvia Rodriguez Sabater and Mary Ann Blitt) and a “beans to bar” lesson and chocolate tasting session with local sustainable chocolatier Bethany Nunn.
+Dr. Carla Martin, Founder and Executive Director of the Fine Cacao and Chocolate Institute (FCCI) and Lecturer in the Department of African and African American Studies at Harvard University on the Global History of Chocolate.
+Her visit will coincide with a “beans to bar” lesson and chocolate tasting session with local sustainable chocolatier Bethany Nunn.